radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 ### Label

 A label node is a container object whose default attribute is a text label.
 The name of the label is defined during the creation and can be updated on the Properties tab.
-Other attributes can be defined for labels on the Primary Object tab.
+Other attributes can be defined for labels on the Properties tab > Virtual Attributes section.

 Use labels when you want to separate different types of information for display.
 In this respect, a label acts as an ad hoc way to aggregate objects from the same schema.
 However, when combined with links, you can aggregate objects coming from different schemas as well.